lucasgdb/useful-dev-tools/code-playgrounds.md

 [JSComplete](https://jscomplete.com/) | Great playground for running ReactJS.
 Also very good JS, ReactJS, Node tutorials.
 And many more developer resources such as online books, sites, etc. **Features: (examples, learning resources, auto reload, deploy the app, download the code)**
 [JSFiddle](https://jsfiddle.net/) | JSFiddle has over 30 JavaScript libraries ready for immediate usage, plus you can add external files easily.
 For pre-processing, it has SCSS for CSS, CoffeeScript for JS and simple vanilla HTML. **Features: (examples, auto reload, save code, easy collaboration, cdn packages, boilerplates)**
 [Jupyter Notebook](https://jupyter.org/) | Project Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
-[Kotlin Playground](https://play.kotlinlang.org/) | Kotlin Playground is an online sandbox to explore Kotlin programming language.
+[Katacoda](https://www.katacoda.com/) | Learn new technologies using real environments right in your browser [Kotlin Playground](https://play.kotlinlang.org/) | Kotlin Playground is an online sandbox to explore Kotlin programming language.
 Browse code samples directly in the browser.
 [PHPFiddle](http://phpfiddle.org/) | PhpFiddle provides Web IDE, Web Tools, APIs, Widgets, PHP Libraries, programming resources and execution environment for PHP/MySQL and HTML/CSS/JavaScript online coding.
 PhpFiddle allows people to test PHP code snippets, create, test and download simple applications. **Features: (examples, download the codes)**
 [play.golang.org](https://play.golang.org/) | The Go Playground is a web service that runs on golang.org's servers.
 The service receives a Go program, vets, compiles, links, and runs the program inside a sandbox, then returns the output. **Features: (examples, save code, code linting)**